When transitioning to a new career or employer, remember to evaluate options for your 401(k) and maintain your insurance coverage.

-There's usually a lot to celebrate with a professional move, but there's also a big to-do list beyond tying up loose ends from your old job and saying your goodbyes.
+Whether it's moving up the career ladder or switching industries entirely, the average American will change jobs approximately 12 times or more.1 There's usually a lot to celebrate with a professional move, but there's also a big to-do list, and it goes well beyond tying up loose ends at your old job and saying your goodbyes.

 Does your new job provide life and/or disability insurance, and will it bridge the income gap if you're unable to work?
 How much will pass to your beneficiaries in the event of your death?

-1 Number of Jobs, Labor Market Experience, and Earnings Growth Among Americans at 50: Results From a Longitudinal Survey, Bureau of Labor Statistics, August 22, 2019.
+1“Number of Jobs, Labor Market Experience, and Earnings Growth: Results from a National Longitudinal Survey,” Bureau of Labor Statistics, August 22, 2019.
 BLS.gov